wyatthumphreys/CNA350GroupFinal/README.md

 # Kubernetes / Docker Gaming Servers
 ## Use Docker to host Garry's Mod and Minecraft servers
-IAn Hardgrave and Wyatt Humphreys
+Ian Hardgrave and Wyatt Humphreys